General information about the ESP8266 port¶

 ussl module based on axTLS:

-Certificates are not validated (this may make connections susceptible to man-in-the-middle attacks).
+Certificates are not validated (this makes connections susceptible to man-in-the-middle attacks).

 There is no support for client certificates (scheduled to be fixed in 1.9.4 release).